App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-An unfortunate truth about buying a car: It starts to lose value as soon as you drive it off the lot.
+Cars start to lose their value as soon as they’re driven off the lot.
 This is due to vehicle depreciation, which is the rate at which a car’s value declines over time.All cars depreciate.
 However, some lose their value at a faster rate than others.
 How quickly a car depreciates depends on a range of factors, including the type of car, how many miles you drive each day, as well as how well you maintain the car.Here’s a closer look at how depreciation works, including how to calculate it, why it’s important to know, and what you can do to slow down your car’s depreciation rate.

 What Is Car Depreciation?